mwhipple/mwhipple.github.io/home_ownership.md

 a very fragile solution).
 I removed the flapper and reattached the chain to the outermost option (where it was on the innermost), and reattached the other end to the outer eye of the handle lever.

+Wed Sep 11 09:07:43 AM EDT 2024
+The toilet continues to run sporadically.
+My current hypothesis is that this can be resolved by adjusting the sheath around the chain - the running is typically caused by the chain getting snagged (such as one of the flapper hooks) and the sheath should prevent that.
+There are two segments where the upper segment seems to be a tighter fit and therefore does not move as easily whereas the bottom seems to slide fairly freely.
+My next adjustment is therefore to slide the top section down on top of the bottom (it had been at the top of the chain) which can hopefully hold it in place and therefore keep the part of the chain that gets snagged under that sheath.
+If it continues to slide I'll likely add something like a safety pin through the chain right above the sheath to prevent it from moving.